gradientwolf/github_move_stars/README.md

-## `gh_move_data`
+## `gh_move_stars`

 This is a quick solution to import favorites.
-If you have an alternate account or moving account, you can use Github CLI to export your old favorites with the following:
+If you have an alternate account or moving your account, you can use Github CLI to export your old favorites with the following:

 ```bash
 gh api --paginate user/starred --jq '.[].full_name' | awk '{print "https://github.com/" $1}' > starred_repos.txt